firstcontributions/first-contributions/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behaviors that contributes to a positive environment for our community include:

 * Demonstrating empathy and kindness toward other people